anuragambuja/data-engineering-databricks/Certifications/Data Engineer Associate.md

   D. SELECT cart_id, explode(items) AS item_id FROM raw_table;
   E. SELECT cart_id, slice(items) AS item_id FROM raw_table;

-Ans:
+Ans: D.
 ```
 ```
 21. A data engineer has ingested a JSON file into a table raw_table with the following schema: transaction_id STRING, payload ARRAY<customer_id:STRING, date:TIMESTAMP, store_id:STRING>
-The data engineer wants to efficiently extract the date of each transaction into a table with the following schema:
+    The data engineer wants to efficiently extract the date of each transaction into a table with the following schema: transaction_id STRING,
-    transaction_id STRING,
         date TIMESTAMP
     Which of the following commands should the data engineer run to complete this task?

   A. SELECT transaction_id, explode(payload) FROM raw_table;
   B. SELECT transaction_id, payload.date FROM raw_table;